The Baptist Name The

 crosses, but they have biblical Christianity with its simplicity, authority,

-flocks by their enemies with an evil intent.
-However, we can by retrospect
+by their enemies with an evil intent.
+However, we can by retrospect clearly

-clearly see the hand of Divine providence taking their efforts to stigmatize
+see the hand of Divine providence taking their efforts to stigmatize the

-the Lord’s churches, and causing it to redound to the glory of God, and the
+Lord’s churches, and causing it to redound to the glory of God, and the good

 it is the name by which the Lord’s virgin and age climaxing churches will